Ste525/Github-project-1/Readme.md

 # Store Sales Review

-This application will run analysis on data with this criteria;
+This application will run analysis on data with these criteria;

 Calculate the total price average for all products